torakiki/os-maven-plugin/README.md

+## This is a fork of https://github.com/trustin/os-maven-plugin
+It differs from the original plugin in few output strings which are highlighted below

 `os-maven-plugin` is a [Maven](http://maven.apache.org/) extension/plugin that generates various useful platform-dependent project properties normalized from `${os.name}` and `${os.arch}`.

 `${os.name}` and `${os.arch}` are often subtly different between JVM and operating system versions or they sometimes contain machine-unfriendly characters such as whitespaces.
 This plugin tries to remove such fragmentation so that you can determine the current operating system and architecture reliably.